 Booking photo for Joshua E. Johns (Courtesy: Cache County Jail)

-Johns was sentenced during a virtual hearing in 1st District Court Tuesday morning, appearing by web conference.
-He previously pleaded guilty to aggravated assault and possession of a controlled substance, both third-degree felonies, and seven other misdemeanors.
+Johns was arraigned during a virtual hearing in 1st District Court Friday afternoon, appearing by web conference from jail.
+He was charged with aggravated kidnapping and aggravated burglary, both first-degree felonies; assault and possession of a controlled substance, both third-degree felonies; and three misdemeanors.

 During the arraignment, Johns interrupted the hearing, blurting out an obscenity.
 He then stood up and stormed out of the room.

 Judge Spencer Walsh ordered jail deputies to hold Johns without bail and have him appear for a detention hearing on Monday.